Erie language

-Erie was believed to have been an Iroquoian language spoken by the Erie people, similar to Wyandot.
-But it was poorly documented, and linguists are not certain that this conclusion is correct.
-There have been few connections with Europeans and the Erie's with the French, and Dutch being peaceful, while the English being mostly hostile.
+Erie is an extinct language formerly spoken around Lake Erie by the Erie people, believed to have been Iroquoian, similar to Wyandot.
+It was poorly documented, and linguists are not certain that this conclusion is correct.

-The names Erie and Eriez are shortened forms of Erielhonan, meaning "long tail", referring to local panthers.
+The names Erie and Eriez are shortened forms of Erielhonan (/eɹiʔxehˈɹoːnõʔ/, meaning 'nation at the cherry trees').
+The "Erie" part of the name means "long tail", referring to local panthers.
 The Erie were called the "Cat people" (Nation du Chat in French; Hodge 1910, Swanton).

 At least one loanword survives from the Erie language: Chautauqua, a word of uncertain definition/translation.